Odor in Well Water

 3. Test Your Water

 If there is an odor problem with the water supply, the first step is to determine the source.
-If the source is from the well directly, a general mineral water analysis is critical to select the correct system.
+If the source is directly from the well, a general mineral water analysis is critical to selecting the correct system.

-Tests should include analysis for pH, iron, manganese, hardness, total dissolved solids, and oxidation-reduction potential, at a minimum.
+At minimum, tests should include analysis for pH, iron, manganese, hardness, total dissolved solids, and oxidation-reduction potential.

-Additional tests for sulfate, hydrogen sulfide and tannin are recommended as well.
+Additional tests for sulfate, hydrogen sulfide, and tannin are recommended.
 Take the sample as close to the well as possible.

-With these results, you can identify the best type of water treatment to use, and what type of system to select, based on your water chemistry.
+With these results, you can identify the best type of water treatment to use and the type of system to select based on your water chemistry.
 Avoid in-home water testing by water softener salespeople during sales demonstrations.

-If the source of water is a public water system and you experience problems with odor, it is important to contact a utility official to determine whether the odor is from the public system or from your home's plumbing or piping.
+If your water source is a public system and you experience problems with odor, it is important to contact a utility official to determine whether the odor is from the public system or from your home's plumbing or piping.

 Once you've identified the contaminants in your water, the next step is to: